Related Resources

 American elections have long been a model of freedom and fairness for democracies around the world, with a comprehensive system of checks and balances to ensure all votes are counted and election results are honored.

-The Electoral Count Reform Act (ECRA) is one critical safeguard that ensures our presidential elections run smoothly.
+Passed by Congress with overwhelming bipartisan support in December 2022, the Electoral Count Reform Act (ECRA) is one critical safeguard that ensures our presidential elections run smoothly.

-This report was co-authored by our partners at Protect Democracy and Bipartisan Policy Center.
+Electing the President: From Election Day to the Joint Session was co-authored by our partners at Protect Democracy and Bipartisan Policy Center.